Meet the Other Phone. A phone that grows with your child.

 Our verdict

-Located on a sandy bay, this smaller holiday park is ideal for families looking for a quieter base in this beautiful part of south Wales.
-Not that the more relaxed pace here means a lack of facilities: there’s still a playground, a climbing wall, a small arcade and an indoor pool.
+Located on a sandy bay, this small holiday park is ideal for families looking for a quieter base in this beautiful part of south Wales.
+Not that the relaxed pace here means a lack of facilities: there’s still a playground, a climbing wall, a small arcade and an indoor pool.
 Plus, tweens and teens can try their hand at sea kayaking.

 For day trips, you're spoiled for choice.
 Tenby is a great place for a potter, with indie shops, cafes, a castle and winding lanes.
 Meanwhile, kids will adore spotting the animals at Folly Farm Adventure Park and Zoo or riding the soaring rollercoasters at Oakwood Theme Park.